Georgegriff/griffadev/src/posts/building-a-blog-research-and-design/research-and-design.md

 ---
 title: 'Good research, planning and design is the best foundation for starting a new project'
-tagline: When i've started side projects in the past, I felt like I dug into code too quickly, without thinking about what I actually was building first, I wanted to try something a bit different this time.
+description: When i've started side projects in the past, I felt like I dug into code too quickly, without thinking about what I actually was building first, I wanted to try something a bit different this time.
 series:
   title: Building a personal blog
   description: This series of posts details some of explorations and learning that I took whilst building this site, including building static sites 11ty, theming with CSS Custom properties and designing for accessibility.